 Abstract: Information on the effect of soil compaction on soil mechanical properties such as degree of compaction, compression and shear strength of tropical soils of Nigeria under different machinery traffic passes is very scarce.
 Field experiment was conducted in a tilled and compacted sandy clay loam (Alfisol) in Akure, Nigeria, under different machinery traffic passes to determine compaction effects on bulk density, compression strength, degree of compaction and the shear strength of soil.
-Four plots, A, B, C and D, each of area 20 m×50 m were used for the field experiment.
+Four plots, A, B, C and D of area 20 m×50 m each were used for the field experiment.
 Treatment plot A was tilled with a tractor-mounted disc plough, and the remaining three plots: B, C and D were subjected to 5, 10 and 15 to and fro passes, respectively, using heavy duty Mercy Fergusson tractor model 4355 (3.82 Mg).
 The treatments were replicated three times in a randomized complete block design.
-Compacted plots progressively increased the bulk density from 1.63 g/cm to 1.90 g/cm, but the highest bulk density was observed in plots under 15 traffic passes with value 1.90 g/cm (± 0.23).
-The percentage soil compaction varies from 90.5% to 97% at the 0-10 cm soil layer.
-The compression strength of soil increased from 31 to 42.05 kPa and from 29.68 to 65.44 kPa at the 0-10 cm and 10-20 cm soil depth, respectively, which resulted to the increased shear strength from 15.79 to 21.03 kPa and 14.8 to 32.72 kPa at the 0-10 cm and 10-20 cm in plots under 5 and 15 traffic passes, respectively.
-Plot A (tilled soil) had the lowest bulk density, degree of compaction and compression strength with values 1.51 g/cm (±0.19), 88.2%, and 12.15 kPa (±0.37), respectively, and consequently the lowest shear strength of 6.02 kPa (±1.23), which enhanced air movement and microbial activities in the soil.
-Soil under 15 traffic passes, especially between 10-20 cm soil layer, may result in poor root penetration when cropped but can be very reliable and consistent when used for structural purposes.
+Compacted plots progressively increased the bulk density from 1.63 g/cm3 to 1.90 g/cm3, but the highest bulk density was observed in plots under 15 traffic passes with the value of (1.90 ± 0.23) g/cm3.
+The percentage of soil compaction varies from 90.5% to 97% at the 0-10 cm soil layer.
+The compression strength of soil increased from 31.00 kPa to 42.05 kPa and from 29.68 to 65.44 kPa at the 0-10 cm and 10-20 cm soil layers, respectively, which resulted in the increased shear strength from 15.79 kPa to 21.03 kPa and 14.8 kPa to 32.72 kPa at the 0-10 cm and 10-20 cm in plots under 5 and 15 traffic passes, respectively.
+Plot A (tilled soil) had the lowest bulk density, degree of compaction and compression strength with values (1.51±0.19) g/cm3, 88.2%, and (12.15±0.37) kPa, respectively, and consequently the lowest shear strength of (6.02±1.23) kPa, which enhanced air movement and microbial activities in the soil.
+Soil under 15 traffic passes, especially at the 10-20 cm soil layer, may result in poor root penetration when cropped but can be very reliable and consistent when used for structural purposes.

-Keywords: bulk density, degree of compaction, compression strength, shear strength, traffic passes
+Keywords: soil compaction, tillage, degree of compaction, compression strength, shear strength, farm machine, traffic passes, bulk density

-DOI: 10.3965/j.ijabe.20120502.00?
+DOI: 10.3965/j.ijabe.20120502.005

-Citation: Fasinmirin Johnson Toyin, Adesigbin Adedayo Joseph.
-Degree of compaction and compression strength of Nigerian Alfisol under tilled condition and different machinery traffic passes.
-Int J Agric & Biol Eng, 2012; 5(2): -.
+Citation: Fasinmirin J T, Joseph A A. Degree of compaction and compression strength of Nigerian Alfisol under tilled condition and different machinery traffic passes.
+Int J Agric & Biol Eng, 2012; 5(2): 34-41.

-Introduction
+1 Introduction

-The use of natural ecosystem for crop production results in significant changes in soil physical, chemical, and biological properties[1-4] and such changes may be caused by soil compaction, which reduces soil volume consequently lowers soil productivity environmental quality.
+The use of natural ecosystem for crop production results in significant changes in soil physical, chemical, and biological properties^[1-4] and such changes may be caused by soil compaction, which reduces soil volume and consequently lowers soil productivity and environmental quality.
 Compaction at the farm level is mostly caused by the use of heavy duty machinery, pressure from wheels, trampling by animals, frequent use of chemical fertilizers and ploughing at the same depth for many years.
-Changes in soil water content as a result of soil compaction modifies soil moisture tension and diffusion of gases, the resistance to penetration, hydraulic conductivity, air permeability and other soil physical properties[5].
-Other soil physical properties, altered by tillage operations using heavy duty machineries and farm animals, include aggregate stability, erodibility and erosion, and water infiltration and drainage[6,7].
-Compaction implies an increase in soil bulk density and soil strength, and decreases in air permeability and hydraulic conductivity[8].
-A number of different methods have been used to characterize the state of compaction of soil layers.
-Dry bulk density and total porosity are the most frequently used parameters.
-However, these properties are limited when compaction between different machinery passes is to be compared.
-To overcome this problem, the actual-bulk density is expressed as a percentage of a reference compaction state of a given soil that is called 'degree of compaction' or "relative compaction", [9,10].
-Although penetration resistance is regarded as a useful measure of soil impedance to root growth[11], it is also limited.
-One of its drawbacks is its wide spatial variation because it is a point measurement rather than bulk soil measurement[12].
+Changes in soil water content as a result of soil compaction modifies soil moisture tension and diffusion of gases, the resistance to penetration, hydraulic conductivity, air permeability and other soil physical properties^[5].
+Other soil physical properties, altered by tillage operations using heavy duty machineries and farm animals, include aggregate stability, erodibility and erosion, and water infiltration and